jyelland/rasilab_reach_2024/notes/cb_crispr_screening_notes.md

 -  CRISPR screens involve applying selective stress to cells, often using drugs or ultraviolet radiation, to decrease the abundance of cells with lower fitness.
 Not limited to cell fitness assays alone, as researchers have combined CRISPR with fluorescence-activated cell sorting (FACS) to activate desired phenotypes, such as cytokine expression.
 Novel assays can be developed, like using an antibiotic resistance assay for active Hedgehog signaling, allowing for targeted selection in CRISPR screens.
 -   To measure changes in sgRNA abundance, sgRNA sequences are amplified from genomic DNA isolated before and after the screen.
 This is used to dictate how much a gene will be enriched.
 -   CRISPR screens offer a powerful alternative approach to make new discoveries in investigative dermatology, enabling the identification of therapeutic targets in keratinocyte cancers, melanomas, genetic skin diseases, and the exploration of noncoding genomic regions contributing to skin disease.
-limitations: labor and resource intensice, requires independent and functional techniques, and likely new tech.
+limitations: labor and resource intensice, requires independent and functional techniques, and likely new tech.cb